rbertolusso/rbertolusso.github.io/_posts/2016-10-28-LR02-SDline-GoA-regression.md

 ### Discussion on calculation of the standard deviation

 For simplicity, FPP use, unless it was a very small sample, SD instead of sd.
-SD is obtained by dividing by $n$ instead of by $n - 1$ (R has `sd` function for the latter, and no function for the former).
+SD is obtained by dividing by $n$ instead of by $n - 1$ (R has the function `sd` for the latter, and no function for the former).
 Anyway, FPP clearly note (later for not confusing people with technicalities on a book with just a few formulas), that for small samples one should divide by $n - 1$.

-To satisfy people who considers this an important issue, let us mention that the "correct" one should be the one obtained by dividing by $n-1$ (because the associated sample variance is an unbiased estimator of the population variance, while the other is biased).
+To satisfy people who considers this an important issue, let us mention that the correct one is the one obtained by dividing by $n-1$ (because the associated sample variance is an unbiased estimator of the population variance, while the other is biased).
+On the other hand, if the points are the *population* (not a sample from it), the correct is the one dividing by $n$.

 * By the way, as we are mentioning it, what does it mean that an estimator is unbiased?